KadirGokdeniz/Indoor-AirQ-Predictions/README.md

 [![Streamlit](https://img.shields.io/badge/Streamlit-1.0+-red.svg)](https://streamlit.io/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

+## 🎯 Project Objective

+Modern home automation systems face three fundamental challenges: incorrect data readings due to sensor malfunctions, difficulty adapting to short-term user preferences, and lack of foresight for potential issues.
+This project solves these problems by forecasting future air quality using **deep neural networks**.

 A smart home project that predicts indoor air quality using deep learning models and manages automation systems with a user-friendly web interface.

 > **Publication:** This study has been published in the [Journal of Artificial Intelligence and Human Sciences](https://dergipark.org.tr/tr/pub/jaihs).